EVgo vs ChargePoint: Which One Has the Best EV Charging Stations?

 Electric vehicle (EV) adoption can’t continue to grow as rapidly as it has without the EV charging infrastructure to support it.
 In the United States, the EV infrastructure is growing every day as the demand for charging increases.
 The federal government, state governments, and other organizations are pushing for the expansion of EV charging infrastructure and electric mobility.
 The recently passed Inflation Reduction Act includes many laws that target EVs and EV charging, including an update of the EV tax credit

 Two EV charging companies that have a big impact on the increasing infrastructure are EVgo and Chargepoint.
 Which company has better chargers and how do they compare?
 Whether you’re a new or old EV driver, or perhaps haven’t purchased your electric car yet, you’ll want to learn how the two EV charging networks compare.
-Read on as we look at EVgo vs ChargePoint and delve into their differences and similarities.
+Read on as we look at EVgo vs ChargePoint and go into their differences and similarities.

 EVgo vs ChargePoint Number of Locations